osu-cascades/dio-controllers/README.md

 ## Getting Started

-These instructions will help you get the sensor controller and sensor up and running.
+Refer to thhis repo's [Wiki](https://github.com/osu-cascades/dio-controllers/wiki) for detailed instructions on how to get your setup working.
 See [dio-service](https://github.com/osu-cascades/dio-service) to get the service running.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors